 The MINI Countryman Cooper is a four-door blend of hatchback and crossover - up against a mix of competitors including the Ford Focus Hatchback, Mazda Mazda3, Nissan Juke and possibly some CUVs such as the Volkswagen Tiguan, Ford Escape or Honda CR-V.

-The performance-focused Countryman Cooper S and John Cooper Works models count the Subaru Impreza WRX, Ford Focus ST and Mazda Mazdaspeed3 as their rivals.
+The performance-focused Countryman Cooper S and John Cooper Works models count the Subaru Impreza WRX and the Ford Focus ST as their rivals.